Jagadeeshreddiie/BlogSite-Using-MOngoose/README.md

  U can fork this module and run the following commands "npm install"

- and add the mongoodb connection url in the mongoose.connect command.
+ and add the mongoodb connection url in the mongoose.connect command like '''mongoose.connect("mongodb_connection_url/database_name");'''